-Trial-and-Error Method

-The trial-and-error method consists in providing successive guesses of the sampling period to the auto-tuning function until the auto-tuning algorithm converges successfully towards Kp, Ti and Td that are deemed satisfactory by the user.
+Trial-and-ErrorThe trial-and-error method consists in providing successive guesses of the samplingMethodperiod to the auto-tuning function until the auto-tuning algorithm converges successfully towards Kp, Ti and Td that are deemed satisfactory by the user.

-NOTE: Unlike the process response curve method, the trial-and-error method is not based on any approximation law of the process response.
+Note: Unlike the process response curve method, the trial-and-error method is not based on any approximation law of the process response.
 However, it has the advantage of converging towards a value of the sampling period that is in the same order of magnitude as the actual value.